vishwaksen21/vishwaksen21/README.md

 # 💫 About Me
 - CS & Data Science student at CMR Institute of Technology (CGPA 9.13)
-- SWE Intern experience at ISRO and QUABYT
+- SDE Intern experience at ISRO and QUABYT
 - AI Intern at Infosys
 - Technical Lead at CCA, CMRIT
 - Interested in building data-driven and AI-powered solutions